1 min read

-Hopefully, by now you have read the highly touted blog, “What Is Lean Manufacturing” (No worries if you haven’t read it yet.
+Hopefully, by now you have read the highly touted blog, “What Is a Lean Manufacturing System” (No worries if you haven’t read it yet.
 I happen to know the author and I can hook you up.)

-Although "What Is Lean Manufacturing" is a tough act to follow, it just left you wanting to learn more and more.
+Although "What Is a Lean Manufacturing System" is a tough act to follow, if it just left you wanting to learn more and more.
 You’re in luck.
 Again.
 We’re about to embark on the next chapter of our Lean pilgrimage.
-Now that you understand the philosophy, let’s talk about the principles.
+Now that you understand the basic philosophy behind a digital lean system, let’s dig a bit deeper into the principles.

 Lean Manufacturing principles are as follows: